zeraphie/zeraphie.github.io/about.md

 ---

 ## Renaming my GitHub Username
-A long while ago, I renamed my github account to [@zeraphie](https://github.com/zeraphie/) from [@lopeax](https://github.com/lopeax/) and wanted to have a small explanation as to the reason for the change
+A long while ago, I renamed my github account to [@zeraphie](https://github.com/zeraphie/) and wanted to have a small explanation as to the reason for the change

 ## Reasons
 I am transgender and I felt that my username was too male and I wanted to update it to better reflect myself as well as it would help in having a new start.
 It was also one of the mental blocks that I had in reference to actually transitioning, and I've been working really hard to remove those mental blocks :) - They're all gone now!
 It's just finances I need to care about :)